 ) with a given commit.

-Using Git with online server (GitHub)
+Using Git with remote server

 Using remotes